box/developer.box.com/guides/webhooks/v2/list-v2.md

 <Message type='warning'>

-This endpoint requires the application to have the "Manage Webhooks" scope enabled.
+This endpoint requires the application to have the **Manage Webhooks** scope enabled.

 </Message>